 The October 2011 explosion of a Kansas grain elevator that killed six people tragically highlights one of the most serious hazards feed and grain processing companies manage every day — combustible dust.
-The loss of an employee and community member is certainly the ultimate price paid for ineffective dust control, but loss of equipment and product, as well as nonfatal injuries, can also occur.
+The loss of an employee and community-member is certainly the ultimate price paid for ineffective dust control, but loss of equipment and product, as well as nonfatal injuries, can also occur.

-Nearly 280 dust fires and explosions occurred in U.S. industrial facilities from 1980 to 2005, resulting in approximately 119 fatalities and over 700 injuries, according to the Chemical Safety and Hazard Investigation Board (CSB).
+Nearly 280 dust fires and explosions occurred in U.S. industrial facilities from 1980 to 2005, resulting in approximately 119 fatalities and over 700 injuries, according to the Chemical Safety Hazard Investigation Board (CSB).

 - Fuel - dust or fine particles